Azure-Samples/active-directory-xamarin-native-v2/Helper/PCA Helper.md

 The APIs are briefly described here.

 ## Initialization
 This can be done once in the App.
-This initializes the helper with client id and scope, if it does not have a standrd redirect URI, it can be customized here.
-By default it PCAHelper is singleton.
+This initializes the helper with client id and scope, if it does not have a standard redirect URI, it can be customized here.
+By default the PCAHelper is a singleton.
 It can be overwritten by forcing creation.

 ```CSharp
 public static IPCAHelper Init<T>(string clientId, string[] scopes, string specialRedirectUri = null, bool forceCreate = false)